deadlyvipers/dojo_rules/introduction.md

-Hello, I'm Jason, a developer and stuff.
+Allo, I'm Jason, a developer and stuff.